 By being curious we open the door to a conversation where each person can gain some bit of knowledge that they did not have before.

 Why are people know-it-alls, why aren’t they curious?
 Probably, because they have some insecure part within them that causes them to need to be right, to be on top, to win.
 When someone isn’t interested in what another thinks, but they just want to spout off their beliefs then there is no real conversation occurring, and it's time to walk away.

 It has taken me a long time, but I’ve come to understand that some relationships are just unhealthy.
 I need to be in relationships that are open (which equates to being curious) and have respect as the foundation.
 Respect consists of accepting someone for who they are even when they are different from you or don’t agree with you.

 I am super tired of all the divisiveness that exists because of the know-it-alls.
 If we aren’t willing to treat others the way we want to be treated with respect, what does the future hold for us as a society?

-We can bridge the divide if people stop pushing their ideas on others and instead start listening.
+We can bridge the divide if people stop pushing their ideas on others and start listening instead.
 By focusing on our commonality and all the good that exists, we can transform this ugly, swampy mess we find ourselves sinking in.